PLC Programming

 5.2.
 Motor Control Program

 This exercise focuses on programming a PLC to control the speed and direction of a motor.
-It provides hands-on experience with digital and analog input/output devices and introduces concepts such as motor control and PID (Proportional-integral-derivative) loops.
+It provides hands-on experience with digital and analog input/output devices and introduces concepts such as motor control and PID (Proportional-Integral-Derivative) loops.

 5.3.
 Conveyor Belt Control Program